awsdocs/amazon-s3-userguide/doc_source/S3onOutposts.md

 ### S3 on Outposts access points<a name="BasicsAccessPointsS3Outposts"></a>

 S3 on Outposts access points are named network endpoints with dedicated access policies that describe how data can be accessed using that endpoint\.
 Access points simplify managing data access at scale for shared datasets in S3 on Outposts\.
 Access points are attached to buckets that you can use to perform S3 object operations, such as `GetObject` and `PutObject`\.

+When you specify the bucket for object operations, you use the access point ARN or access point alias\.
+For more information about access point aliases, see [Using a bucket\-style alias for your S3 on Outposts bucket access point](s3-outposts-access-points-alias.md)\.

 Access points have distinct permissions and network controls that S3 on Outposts applies for any request that is made through that access point\.
 Each access point enforces a customized access point policy that works in conjunction with the bucket policy that is attached to the underlying bucket\.